Syeda-Fatima-Sajid/spam-detector/README.md

 streamlit run app.py
 ```

-Once started, the app will open in your default browser.
+Once started, the app will open in  default browser.
 Enter a message in the text area, and the model will predict whether it is spam or not.

 ---